Suardi Tasrif

 Suardi Tasrif (3 January 1922 – 24 April 1991) was an Indonesian journalist, writer, and advocate.
 He became active in journalistic endeavors starting in the Indonesian National Revolution, and led the prominent newspaper Abadi during the Sukarno period since its founding in 1951 until its ban in 1960.
 He moved into advocacy during the New Order era, lobbying for legal reform in the Suharto regime's early years and becoming a prolific writer on legal and political matters.
 He has also contributed to the code of ethics of both the journalistic and advocacy professions in Indonesia.

 Early life and education

 Tasrif was born on 3 January 1922 in Cimahi, today in West Java.
-He was the son of Mohammad Tasrif and Siti Hapzah, and was of a mixed Javanese-Sundanese heritage.
+He was the son of Mohammad Tasrif and Siti Hapzah, and was of a mixed Sundanese-Javanese heritage.
 After completing elementary school in 1936, he studied at a Meer Uitgebreid Lager Onderwijs in Palembang until 1939, then an Algemene Middelbare School until 1942.
 His studies revolved around law and politics, with Tasrif being inspired by Sukarno's 1930 trial and native defendants such as Iskaq Tjokrohadisurjo.
 Later, he would study law at the University of Indonesia between 1962 and 1965, obtaining a bachelor's degree.